-Today, more than ever, statistics is part of our lives.
-From this key introductory module you will learn how to use basic statistical tools and quantitative methods that are useful in business, government, industry, medicine, the economy, and most academic subjects.
-Topics covered include: summarising data; examining relationships; randomness and sampling distributions; probability; testing hypotheses; and estimation.
-Using data from a range of applications, you'll learn practical statistical techniques and fundamental principles, as well as using software and a calculator to analyse data.
-The skills introduced will be ideal if you plan to study more mathematics modules or if you encounter data in another subject or your daily life.
+This module teaches you how to use basic statistical tools and quantitative methods useful in business, government, industry, medicine, the economy, and most academic subjects.
+Topics include summarising data, examining relationships, randomness and sampling distributions, probability, testing hypotheses, and estimation.
+Using data from various applications, you'll learn practical statistical techniques and fundamental principles and analyse data using software and a calculator.
+The skills introduced are ideal if you plan to study mathematics further or encounter data in another subject or your daily life.

 Course facts | |